nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Deleting tags from a flashcard: `delete INDEX [TAGS…]`

-Reads in an index and zero or more tags, and removes these tags from the flashcard at the desired index.
+Reads in a positive index and zero or more tags, and removes these tags from the flashcard at the desired index.
 If no tags are provided, all user-added tags will be removed from the flashcard.

 Tagging of flashcards can only be done in Weeblingo's Learn Mode.